LinkupPlatform/eval-simpleQA/README.md

 ## Features

-The evaluator provides comprehensive testing capabilities for AI search engines including Linkup, Linkup Standard, and Tavily APIs.
+The evaluator provides comprehensive testing capabilities for AI search engines including Linkup Deep, Linkup Standard, and Tavily APIs.
 It supports both single-policy evaluation and head-to-head comparisons, with built-in async processing and progress tracking.

 ## Setup